viamrobotics/docs/docs/registry/configure.md

 {{% /tab %}}
 {{% /tabs %}}

-## Edit the configuration of a module from the Viam registry
+### Edit the module

-Once you have added a modular resource to your machine, you can view and edit the configuration of the underlying module from the **CONFIGURE** tab:
+You can also view and edit the configuration of their underlying module from the **CONFIGURE** tab:

 1. Navigate to the **CONFIGURE** tab of your machine's page in [the Viam app](https://app.viam.com).
-2. Scroll to the card with the `namespace` of the organization that published the module and the `:name` of the module, as indicated by its page in the [registry](https://app.viam.com/registry).
+2. Scroll to the card with the name of the module, as indicated by its page in the [registry](https://app.viam.com/registry).

 This is the **Registry module** card.
 This pane lists the deployed version of the module and the latest version available.
 Here, [configure how a module updates](#configure-version-update-management-for-a-registry-module).

-{{<imgproc src="registry/configure/deployed-module-with-component.png" resize="400x" declaredimensions=true alt="The module card">}}
+{{<imgproc src="registry/configure/deployed-module-with-component.png" style="max-width: 400px" resize="500x" declaredimensions=true alt="The module card">}}

 You can also use JSON mode to [configure environment variables](#use-environment-variables-with-a-registry-module) for your module.